sounkou-bioinfo/RBCFLib/README.md

 -   **Version Information:** Retrieve `htslib` and `bcftools` library versions using `HTSLibVersion()` and `BCFToolsVersion()`.
 -   **Utility Functions:** Access the path to the bundled `bcftools` executable via `BCFToolsBinaryPath()`
--   **Command-Line Interfaces:** Use the package's functions as command-line tools via the scripts in `inst/bin/`.

 **Installation**